PhilGoud/batch-DVD-ISO-2-mp4/README.md

 ### STEP 2

-As a precaution (like for example ISOs in the middle of a transfer) you have a *known_iso.txt* file that declares all available ISOs to encode.
+You need a *known_iso.txt* file that declares all available ISOs to encode.

 You can auto-generate it with *known_iso_generator.sh*

 ### STEP 3

-*autoencodeiso.sh* mounts one ISO, gets all the VOB files, encodes them and puts them in a /ISO-encoded/{NAME} folder
+*autoencodeiso.sh* mounts one ISO, gets all the VOB files, encodes them and puts them in a /{temp folder}/{NAME} folder

-When done, it add the name to the *encoded_disks.txt* file
+When done, it add the name to the *encoded_disks.txt* file generated in the {temp folder}

 ### STEP 4

-*autoconcatmp4.sh* for every line of encoded_disk.txt gets all mp4 generated in the {NAME} subfolder, and creates a mp4 with chapters
+*autoconcatmp4.sh* for every line of encoded_disk.txt gets all mp4 generated in the /{temp folder}/{NAME} subfolder, and creates a mp4 with chapters

 It adds the {NAME} to a list of *processed_mp4.txt* file not to generate them again

 ### STEP 5

-You can compare the ISOs to the MP4s, to see how many are missing, you can use *compare_iso_mp4.sh*
+You can compare the ISOs to the MP4s, to see how many are missing, you can use *compare_iso_mp4.sh* If you want to be throrough, you can compare the VOB to the mp4 in the {temp_folder} with *compare_vob_mp4.sh*

+## Notes

+### Why Handbrake and ffmpeg and not just one of them ?
+Because desinterlacing with Handbrake is waaay easier to configure to have a good result

+## Why are the files so huge ?
+My purpose here is to archive family DVDs, so i want to be able to have a kind of "Master" as close to DVD quality as possible, even a little bit better via post-treatment.

+## Why those txt files ?
+As you are transfering the ISO or encoding mp4, you don't want the scripts to start working on these partial files.
+So I use these files to tell that is is ready to be treated.